google/wuffs/doc/benchmarks.md

 is unset or set.

-The libgif library doesn't export any API for decode-to-BGRA or decode-to-RGBA, so there are mimic numbers to compare to for the `bgra` suffix.
+The libgif library doesn't export any API for decode-to-BGRA or decode-to-RGBA, so there are no mimic numbers to compare to for the `bgra` suffix.

     name                                             speed     vs_mimic